 About

-Cimarron Knight is an artist, writer, and educator based on the west coast of Canada within the unceded traditional territories of the Snuneymuxw, xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
+Cimarron Knight is an artist and writer based on the west coast of Canada within the unceded traditional territories of the Snuneymuxw, xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
 Her practice spans an interdisciplinary intersection of visual art, spatial design, digital, and contemporary craft processes that explore the transient elements of life.
-Through drawing and painting, photography, installation, video, sound, performance, and textiles, she investigates themes of impermanence, gendered craft, and material labour.
+Through various mediums, she investigates themes of impermanence, absence and presence, time, and memory.

-Knight was raised rurally on sixteen acres in the woods during the back-to-the-land movement, and in her later teens she lived on a remote Gulf Island.
+Knight was raised rurally by musician / artist parents on sixteen acres in the woods during the back-to-the-land movement, and in her later teens she lived on a remote Gulf Island.
+Creative expression and environmental stewardship were encouraged within her family and community units.
 This upbringing instilled in her a respect and connection to nature that continues to influence her creative and daily practices.
 She actively seeks connection to self, human, and more-than-human worlds through embodied acts, somatic engagement with materials, creative writing, and experimental time-based media.
 Central to her practice is a form of deep listening that investigates the in-between states of loss and transformation.
-Knight uses symbolic imagery such as burial shrouds and shadows to evoke themes of absence and presence, time, impermanence, and being suspended in a state of becoming.
 The exchange between audience and artifact and the resulting tensions between body, object, and space inform her work.

 She holds a Bachelor of Fine Arts from the University of Victoria and a Master in Fine Arts from Emily Carr University of Art + Design.
 Her work is held in the permanent collections of the Kamloops Art Gallery, Vancouver Island University View Gallery, and private collections in Canada, the USA, and South Africa.
-Knight has been a recipient of several grants and awards including a VIURAC Innovate grant and Emily Carr University of Art + Design 2023/24 Future Creative Catalysts Graduate Research Fellowship award.
+Knight has been a recipient of several grants and awards including a VIURAC Vancouver Island University Research Awards Committee Innovate grant and an Emily Carr University of Art + Design Future Creative Catalysts Graduate Research Fellowship award.

 I acknowledge I live, work, and create on the traditional unceded territories of the Snuneymuxw, Musqueam, Tsleil-Waututh, and Squamish Nations (Nanaimo and Vancouver).
 I value this place I call home and am grateful for the many more-than-human beings I encounter in my daily routines.